olichuuwon/formula-one-tenth-course/README.md

 pre requitise course so as to join the ntu f1tenth autonomous racing team

-to be completed end of nov 2021 together with the ntu f1tenth autonomous racing team
+to be completed end of nov 2021

 https://f1tenth.org/